Higher Curvature Inflation and the Species Scale: Phenomenology

 \section{Phenomenology}

 We have seen that $f(R)$ theories of gravity in $d$ dimensions lead to potentials that decay exponentially fast as $V\propto e^{-\gamma\phi}$ when $f(R)>R^{d/2}$.
-By considering the mass scale associated to the model to be an exponential scale, as predicted by the SDC with $M=M_0\, e^{\gamma_{sp}\phi}$ we found that these potentials can develop a plateau when considering $\gamma=\gamma_{sp}$\,,
+By allowing the mass scale associated with the model to depend exponentially on the field, as predicted by the SDC with $M=M_0\, e^{\gamma_{sp}\phi}$, we find that these potentials can develop a plateau when considering $\gamma=\gamma_{sp}$\,,

 A potential of this form leads to the expected leading order values of the scalar spectral tilt and tensor to scalar ratio